City-of-Helsinki/helfi-test-automation-python/README.md

     Robot Framework 5.0
     Seleniumlibrary 6.0.0
     Roboteyes  1.6.0

+# Setting Up Local environment
+You can use following robotframework support at least in kymp/sote environment To set up robotframework tests in local environment you need to:

+**1)** add following line into .env -file at kymp/sote root folder under COMPOSE_PROJECT_NAME
+      COMPOSE_PROFILES=testing
+**2)** start environment with command:
+      make setup-robo DRUPAL_BUILD_FROM_SCRATCH=true
+After instance is up and running robot-framework should be able to log-in and run tests throughly.
+You can proceed to part [Usage](https://github.com/City-of-Helsinki/helfi-test-automation-python#usage)

+## Running local tests in CI -like container
+Robot Framework container shell can be opened by running command

+      make robo-shell
+in kymp/sote root.
+To run tests in similar environment than CI instane is.

+Testcase runs must be started from test automation folder when using robo-shell.  (app/helfi-test-automation-python)

 # Usage:
 You can run your first testcase by running (in cloned git project folder):